-The Ann Wigmore living foods program is first of all a living food vegan diet.
-Secondly, it consists of growing some, if not all of ones food oneself, because it is certainly not food that one can go and get at his/her local supermarket.
+The Ann Wigmore living foods program is, first of all, a living food vegan diet.
+Secondly, it consists of growing some, if not all, of one's food because it is certainly not food that one can go and get at his/her local supermarket.
 It consists of wheatgrass juice, sprouted nuts and seeds and raw fruits and vegetables.
-The more I learn about the different diets that people put themselves on, I have to say that Ann Wigmore must have been a subtle genius in the realm of diet and how diet affects the health of the body.
+The more I learn about different diets that people put themselves on, I have to say that Ann Wigmore must have been a subtle genius in the realm of diet and how diet affects the health of the body.
 She seemed to know instinctively that the body needs both enzymes and the essential fatty acids.
-Her interesting array of recipes such as energy soup, veggie-kraut, Essene bread, seed cheese, a variety of sprouted salads and the wheatgrass juice include every essential element the body needs to maintain health, to heal, cleanse and regenerate and is also a diet that is not prohibitively expensive to maintain. (i.e. such as an all fruit diet for example.)
+Her interesting array of recipes, such as energy soup, veggie-kraut, Essene bread, seed cheese, a variety of sprouted salads and the wheatgrass juice, include every essential element the body needs to maintain health, to heal, cleanse and regenerate and is also a diet that is not prohibitively expensive to maintain (for example, an all fruit diet for example).
 The two main sprouts, which she grew (using the same method as growing wheatgrass), were sunflower and buckwheat greens.
-She used these two greens blended into what she called energy soup.
-She used sprouted wheat to make Essene bread, and the oil seeds: sprouted sunflower and sesame seeds to make what she called seed cheese.
+She used these two greens blended into what she called "energy soup".
+She used sprouted wheat to make Essene bread and sprouted sunflower and sesame seeds to make what she called "seed cheese".
 She made immense salads of the same greens, sprinkling other sprouted seeds on top.
 There is no question that her methods were totally effective in curing disease and re-establishing the health of the body.
 If there is a problem with her diet, it lies in our inability to stick with the diet once we have started, and/or to find the time in our fast paced lives to grow and prepare these foods.

 The problem now lies in implementing the diet and/or diets.
-If one is very ill, first we feel they should either see an appropriate physician or attend one of the healing resorts i.e. Ann Wigmore Institute or the Optimum Health Institute in order to learn how to implement the diet.
-(Other institutions are found listed on page 113 in Wheatgrass, Nature’s Finest Medicine.)
-Healing the body is not a three week trip to a healing resort, but it is a good beginning because most of these institutes are educational in nature and teach one how to care for his/her body using natural methods.
-Sometimes it takes as long as 18 months to two years to heal the body of a major disease using the natural method, with wheatgrass juice plus the raw food and living food diet).
+If one is very ill, first we feel they should either see an appropriate physician or attend one of the healing resorts, such as Ann Wigmore Institute or the Optimum Health Institute, in order to learn how to implement the diet (other institutions are found listed on page 113 in Wheatgrass, Nature’s Finest Medicine).
+Healing the body is not a three week trip to a healing resort, it is a new beginning because most of these institutes are educational in nature and teach one how to care for his/her body using natural methods.
+Sometimes it takes as long as 18 months to 2 years to heal the body of a major disease using the natural method, with wheatgrass juice plus the raw food and living food diet).
 If one wants to have more energy for just daily life or for sports, improve their health and regenerate their body they must have time enough to grow and prepare the foods and go through the necessary healing reactions.
 (See our newsletter concerning the healing reaction or read Bernard Jensen’s The Science and Practice of Iridology.)
 Most people in our society live in the fast lane.
 Time is a major concern.
 For this reason, many people propose a gradual transition into the living foods program:

-First lets examine some foods besides saturated fat, which according to Edward Howell cause major problems for the body;
+First, let us examine some foods besides saturated fat, which, according to Edward Howell, cause major problems for the body.

 4. The juice contains both enzymes and essential fatty acids.

-- It provides more oxygen to the body by aiding respiration thus giving more energy to cope with the change.
-(See the two previous articles about flax seed and flax oil.)
+2. It provides more oxygen to the body by aiding respiration, thus, giving more energy to cope with the change.
+See the two previous articles about flax seed and flax oil.

-- It is very mucilaginous and supports the cleansing of the bowel, which is a major factor in the cleansing of the body.
+4. It is very mucilaginous and supports the cleansing of the bowels, a major factor in the cleansing of the body.

-- It improves the ability of each cell in the body to withstand viral attack by providing the necessary components for the cell to build a strong wall.
+5. It improves the ability of each cell in the body to withstand viral attack by providing the necessary components for the cells to build strong walls.

-Transitioning to a new and healthful diet is not just what a person includes and adds to the diet, but also what a person eliminates from the diet.
+Transitioning to a new and healthful diet is not just what a person includes and adds to the diet but also what a person eliminates from the diet.
 After the transition period, finally one has changed to a living or raw food diet.
-Several weeks later his body begins a major cleanse.
-If he eats just one piece of cheese, or animal protein of some kind, the cleanse will stop.
+Several weeks later, his/her body begins a major cleanse.
+If he/she eats just one piece of cheese or animal protein of some kind, the cleanse will stop.
 The thing to watch here is the tongue.
-Usually when one is undergoing a cleanse, the top of the tongue will become furry and white.
+Usually, when one is undergoing a cleanse, the top of the tongue will become furry and white.
 All and all, changing the diet is not an easy thing to do.
-However it is well worth the effort if one desires increased energy whether for just everyday life or for sports, a feeling of well being, lessened anxiety about future health problems, and a completely regenerated body.
+However, it is well worth the effort if one desires increased energy whether for just everyday life or for sports, a feeling of well being, lessened anxiety about future health problems, and a completely regenerated body.

 by KK Fowlkes